NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 Currently, `~sonar-runner` is `/var/lib/sonar-runner` on all nodes.
 As this directory is private to each machine, the binaries and scripts have to be updated everywhere every time there is an update.
+It is hard to use a shared directory since the UID of `sonar-runner` is not the same on every machine.

 ### A procedure for installing or updating sonar on the ML nodes